 A1

 Swale Borough Local Plan (Iwade)

-Site 10: East Iwade
+Site 3: Coleshall Farm, Iwade

 Agricultural Land Classification

 ALC Map & Report

 September 1993

-SWALE BOROUGH LOCAL PLAN (IWADE) SITE 10: EAST IWADE AGRICULTURAL LAND CLASSIFICATION REPORT
+SWALE BOROUGH LOCAL PLAN (IWADE) SITE 3: COLESHALL FARM, IWADE AGRICULTURAL LAND CLASSIFICATION REPORT

-1.0 Summary
+1. Summary

-- In June 1993, a detailed Agricultural Land Classification (ALC) Survey was made on approximately 2.5 hectares of land to the east of Iwade in Kent. - 1.2 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land under consideration for inclusion in the Swale Borough Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+- 1.1 In June 1993, a detailed Agricultural Land Classification (ALC) survey was made on approximately 4 hectares of land at Coleshall Farm, to the south of Iwade in Kent. - 1.2 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land under consideration for inclusion in the Swale Borough Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
 These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.4 The fieldwork was carried out with an observation density of approximately one per hectare.
-A total of 4 borings and one soil pit were examined. - 1.5 The table below provides the details of the grades found across the site.
-The majority of the land is classified as good quality.
-The key limitation is soil wetness.
+A total of 3 borings and one soil pit were examined. - 1.5 The table below provides the details of the grades found across the site.
+The majority of the land is classified as of good quality.
+The key limitation is wetness.